briandconnelly/nicheconstruct/paper/02_methods.md

 Different alleles at each locus are represented by different integers.
 A binary allele at the first locus (here, locus zero) determines whether that individual is a cooperator ($1$), which carries fitness cost $c$, or a defector ($0$).
 Cooperation is independent from adaptation to the environment.
-The first $L$ loci are *adaptive loci*, and are each occupied by $0$ or a value from the set $\{1, 2, \ldots, A\}$.
+The remaining $L$ loci are *adaptive loci*, and are each occupied by $0$ or a value from the set $\{1, 2, \ldots, A\}$.
 Allele $0$ represents a lack of adaptation, while a non-zero allele represents one of the $A$ possible adaptations at that locus.
-These non-zero alleles signify adaptations to the external environment, which are not affected by other individuals or the local niche (see below).
+These non-zero alleles signify adaptations to the external environment that are not affected by other individuals or the local niche.
 Adaptations confer a fitness benefit $\delta$, regardless of which non-zero allele is present.
 We assume $\delta > c$, which allows a minimally adapted cooperator to recoup the cost of cooperation and gain a fitness advantage.